krrish-kohli/Cplusplus/README.md

 ### 🔹 `Solitaire`
 A C++ program that simulates **Fibonacci Solitaire**, a card game where cards are dealt into piles, and each pile must sum to a Fibonacci number to continue the game.
-The program includes a menu with multiple gameplay options.
+The program:

-**Features:**
+- Includes a menu with multiple gameplay options
 - Generates a new standard 52-card deck
 - Shuffles and displays the deck
 - Plays a game of Fibonacci Solitaire by dealing cards into Fibonacci-sum piles